Erudika/erudika.github.io/source/_posts/Saving-money-on-DynamoDB-with-Global-Secondary-Indexes.md

 Amazon's DynamoDB is a fully managed database service running inside the AWS cloud which is super-scalable and fast.
 It is perfect for write-intensive workflows and low-latency queries.
 Its main advantages are the adjustable read and write performance and global secondary indexes (GSI).

 We migrated from Cassandra to DynamoDB a while back.
-This decision was taken mainly because of the tunable performance and also bacause it's a managed service and we had one less thing to maintain.
+This decision was taken mainly because of the tunable performance and also because it's a managed service and we had one less thing to maintain.
 Later we found out that global indexes would help us save a lot of extra costs and so we implemented a simple solution, which we call "shared tables".

 <!-- more -->

-Our solution is aplicable to cases where you have a large number of Dynamo tables but each of these has a low utilization.
+Our solution is applicable to cases where you have a large number of Dynamo tables but each of these has a low utilization.
 For example, it may contain a few hundred items and have low throughput capacity of 1 read and 1 write per second.
 The idea is to combine those tables into one and save some money.
 First, let's look at this neat ASCII diagram of what we have so far.

 <pre>